 Seated One-Leg Calf Raises

-Just a reminder, your calves are composed of two main muscles: the gastrocnemius and the soleus.
-The gastrocnemius is a biarticular muscle that crosses two joints: the ankle and the knee.
-Its primary action is plantarflexion of the ankle when the knee is extended, thus the gastrocnemius is heavily activated during a standing calf raise.
-The soleus, however, is a uniarticular muscle crossing only the ankle joint and has greater involvement during a seated calf raise where the knee is bent at a 90-degree angle.
+Just a quick refresher: your calves are composed of two main muscles—the gastrocnemius and the soleus.
+The gastrocnemius is a biarticular muscle that crosses both the ankle and the knee.
+Its primary action is ankle plantarflexion when the knee is extended, making it the main player during standing calf raises.
+The soleus, however, is uniarticular and only crosses the ankle joint.
+It’s more active when the knee is bent at a 90-degree angle, as in seated calf raises.

-Sure, one-leg calf raises are popular, but they’re often done standing not seated.
-That’s great for the gastrocnemius, but to promote muscle balance between the left and right soleus, try doing seated one-leg calf raises.
-Don’t go too heavy.
-Maintain a controlled tempo, and pause at the top and bottom of the movement.
+One-leg calf raises are common, but they’re usually done standing.
+That’s great for the gastrocnemius.
+But to build balanced strength between the left and right soleus, try seated one-leg calf raises.
+Don’t go too heavy—use a controlled tempo, and pause briefly at the top and bottom of each rep.

-To determine which side to start with first, check out Unilateral Training: Which Side First?
+To determine which leg to start with first, check out this post: Unilateral Training: Which Side First?

 follow